Meta-Learning Biologically Plausible Plasticity Rules with Random Feedback Pathways: Results

-By analyzing the continuous-time differential equation corresponding to the Oja's learning rule, Williams~\cite{williams1985feature} and Oja~\cite{oja1992principal} establish the stability limits for this rule.
+We demonstrate that incorporating Oja's rule into Feedback Alignment improves feature map extraction in the forward path through unsupervised learning, despite $\mathcal{F}^{Oja}$ not recursively applying pure Oja's rule.} By analyzing the continuous-time differential equation corresponding to the Oja's learning rule, Williams~\cite{williams1985feature} and Oja~\cite{oja1992principal} establish the stability limits for this rule.
 In a compression layer, the fixed point of Oja's rule is a stable solution if $\boldsymbol{W}_{\ell-1,\ell}\boldsymbol{W}^T_{\ell-1,\ell}=\boldsymbol{I}$.
 This conclusion can be used to derive a proximity measure~\cite{karhunen1994representation, karhunen1995generalizations, karayiannis1996accelerating} of the estimated $\boldsymbol{W}_{\ell-1,\ell}$ to a stable solution of Oja's rule in the presence of non-linear activations.
 The error

 where